In-Person Training at Shared Facilities

 - On-site training for Stanford researchers on the use of equipment or advanced techniques

 In-person training at shared facilities must follow health and safety rules as stipulated by Stanford in order to control facility population density and minimize the risk of virus exposure and transmission.
-Shared facilities shall adhere to the density requirement of one person per 250 square feet.
+Shared facilities shall adhere to the density requirement of one person per 250 square feet (or current density policy).
 When training can only be conducted in a room that is less than 250 square feet, the department and/or the dean’s office overseeing the shared facility can make an exception, only if the trainer and the trainee can maintain 6 feet apart, or within 6 feet apart for less than 15 continuous minutes and not on a regular/frequent basis, according to EH&S Level 2 COVID-19 risk level.

 Trainers at shared facilities and trainees who attend in-person sessions must: